jspsych/jsPsych/docs/overview/building-surveys.md

 ### Using JavaScript to create or modify the survey

 SurveyJS allows you to create or modify your survey using JavaScript.
-The JavaScript approach can do any of the configuration that can be done in JSON, plus it allows you to (1) make your survey more dynamic (e.g. change the contents of the survey based on the participant's responses), and (2) define other functions that should run during the survey.
+The JavaScript approach can do any of the configuration that can be done in JSON, plus it allows you to make your survey more dynamic.
+For instance, you could use the survey function parameter to change the contents of the survey based on the participant's earlier responses.
+The survey function parameter also allows you to define any other functions that should run during the survey.
+For instance, you might want to run custom code in response to a page change or response input event.

 In the jsPsych `survey` plugin, the `survey_function` parameter receives a 'survey' argument, which is a SurveyJS survey model that you can manipulate.
 If you do not include a value for the `survey_json` parameter, then the `survey_function` will receive an empty survey.
 In this case, your `survey_function` must add at least one page with at least one element/question to produce a valid survey.